 Focus on one good reason.

-Even though there are a multitude of benefits produced by regular exercise, it is best to focus on one that has meaning to you personally.
+Even though there is a multitude of benefits produced by regular exercise, it is best to focus on one that has meaning to you personally.
 Are you looking to reduce (or avoid) insulin or other diabetes medication?
 Lower your blood pressure or cholesterol?
 Lose weight?
 Improve your physical performance in a certain area?
 Improve your appearance?
 Feel better emotionally?
 Just have some fun?

 Come up with a detailed plan.

 Even the best intentions will go to waste without a good plan.
 Planning will help to overcome initial obstacles and avoid many of the common pitfalls that keep people from maintaining their workout routine.
 You may find it helpful to work with your physician, diabetes educator, or an exercise physiologist to develop an “exercise prescription” – a specific set of recommendations regarding:

 - activity type

 - insulin/medication adjustments (to prevent hypoglycemia)

 Setting short-term and long-term goals helps you to gauge your progress while keeping an “eye on the prize”.
 It’s great to have an “ultimate goal” to aim for (the “good reason” described above), but getting there requires lots of small, manageable steps.
 Perhaps you’ll try to get to the gym three times this week or increase your walking to 30 minutes by the end of the month.
 Once you’ve met your short-term goal, set a new one.
 And there’s nothing wrong with rewarding yourself for each small goal that is met: time to yourself, a trip somewhere, a new clothing item, even handing off small jobs to others (my wife has me do the dishes every day she exercises).